Same-sex / Civil union Ceremonies in Italy – Now Legal

 Since the passing of the bill, town halls in Italy can now performed civil union / same-sex ceremonies – the Amalfi Coast is leading the way.
 Wedding planners are now able to respond to requests from international couples wanting a gay destination wedding in Italy / civil union ceremony.
 The civil union is legal in Italy and will be legal in your home country as long as same-sex ceremonies are recognised in your home country.

 For those couples wishing to have a civil union ceremony in Italy they will be asked to provide specific documentation originating from their home country which may require translation in Italy.
-The most recent update confirms that Same-sex couples have to appear two times before the Town Hall in Italy.
+The most resent update confirms that same-sex couples have to appear two times before the Town Hall in Italy.

 The first to make the request in person for civil union directly to the Anagrafe Office.
 The officer will then check details and receive the documents for the wedding to go ahead and will also fix the date of the civil union.
 Between the first appointment and civil union there will be a gap of 15 days minimum.